patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/card/card.md

 ### Cards in dashboards

-Cards are often used in dashboards to visualize information.
-You should generally organize your dashboard such that each card displays a specific piece of information.
+Use cards in a dashboard view to visualize information.
+Each card should display a different and specific piece of information, such as a bar chart, area chart, or other data type.

 <img src="./img/dashboard.png" alt="card view in a dashboard with charts" width="1223"/>